thomaslantern/nes-basic-controls/README.md

 </code></pre>
 So what do we have here?
 Well, it's not too complicated. _pha_ and _php_ are just commands to push the current value of your accumulator and of your processing flags, respectively, onto the stack.
 We won't go into too much detail about those, but rest assured that what we're doing here is just making sure we have a back up of those values in case we need them later.
 Because our NMI fires about sixty times a second, we can't always guarantee that we'll be able to keep whatever value we're using in our accumulator (if we were busy doing something else), so this helps us make sure that any other code we're in the middle of processing doesn't get disturbed.

 The next four lines of code (from _lda #1_ to _sta $4016_) are the set of commands we need to log all of the buttons pushed on controller one, as indicated by the comments.
+Changing _sta $4016_ to _sta $4017 would log the buttons pressed by controller 2 instead of controller 1.

 Let's take a look at the next section...
 <pre><code>